aptech/docs/docs/data-management/programmatic-export.rst

 Exporting datasets
 ----------------------------------------------

-The :func:`saved` procedure exports matrices and dataframes in the GAUSS workspace to datasets in CSV, DAT, XLS, or XLSX format.
+The :func:`saved` procedure exports matrices and dataframes in the GAUSS workspace to datasets in GDAT, CSV, DAT, XLS, or XLSX format.

+The GDAT file type should be used to save all data attributes within a GAUSS dataframe.
+It is the only file format that can be used to save and load GAUSS dataframes without losing any data characteristics such as variable names, types, and formats.

+When using :func:`saved` to save non-GDAT file types:

 * **Variable names** from dataframes will be written to the file.
 For matrices, variable names can be provided, or default variable names (X1, X2,...XP) will be created.
 * **Labels** from string and category columns in a dataset will be written as string labels in Excel and CSV files.